hannahantony6-cell/cattle-farm-ai/README.md

 An intelligent multi-agent AI system that helps cattle farmers monitor cow health, track milk production, optimize feed and calculate profits automatically.
+When a critical condition is detected, the system automatically alerts the farmer via Telegram using n8n automation — reducing emergency response time from hours to seconds.

 ## Live Demo
 👉 https://cattle-farm-ai-blukzqtmfxe8swegfzxmzb.streamlit.app